bishtawi/raytracer/README.md

 Followed guide from https://raytracing.github.io/ as a way to practice Rust

-Completed "Ray Tracing in One Weekend" (and added parallelization using Rayon):
+Completed "Ray Tracing in One Weekend" in Rust (and added parallelization using Rayon):

 ![Final Book 1 rendering](./book1.png)